« Hubbard Avenue Diner | Main | "H" is for Hurry »

 The specs: #0243

-Address, hours & details via Isthmus; reviews at Yelp, Dine.com, QSC; official web site (nothing there); Husnu's on Urbanspoon
+Address, hours & details via Isthmus; reviews at Yelp, Dine.com, QSC; official web site; Husnu's on Urbanspoon

 View of State Street from Husnu's front window